GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 * Use `name="new-password"` for a signup password input.
 * Use `autocomplete="current-password"` for a signin password input.
 * Provide **Show password** functionality.
+* Use **aria-label** and **aria-describedby** for password input.
 * Don't double up email or password inputs.
 * Design forms so the mobile keyboard doesn't obscure inputs or buttons.
-* Ensure your forms are usable on mobile: legible text, inputs and buttons large enough to work as touch targets.
+* Ensure forms are usable on mobile: legible text, inputs and buttons large enough to work as touch targets.
+* Display links to your Terms of Service and privacy policy documents.
+* Include branding (logo and name) on your signup and signin form pages.
 * Build page analytics, interaction analytics and user-centric performance measurement into your signup and signin flow.